remix-run/remix-website/data/posts/react-routering-remix.md

 3. Client-side hydration
 4. Client navigation + data-fetching

 These 4 sections also happen to be nicely decoupled, so they provide us clean boundaries to do approach this in an iterative fashion to avoid a single big-bang release.
+This should mean a much smoother integration path for Remix users!

-**Step 1**
+### Step 1 - Server Navigation and Data Fetching

 We'll first update Remix's server runtime to use React Router's new `unstable_createStaticHandler` to do server-side data-fetching, and once we're comfortable we can release that without touching steps 2 through 4.
 Even better - we can break this down into individual efforts for resource route requests, client-side navigation data fetch requests, and document requests.

 _Note: `createStaticHandler` is published as unstable in `6.4.0` in case we come across required changes during this process.
 We'll stabilize it once we've completed the Remix integration._

-We're planning to do these one by one using Martin Fowler's [Strangler Fig][strangler-fig] pattern so we can gain the highest confidence that we haven't introduced any regressions (shout out to [DavidKPiano's tweet][davidkpiano-tweet] from a few months ago for re-surfacing this pattern in my brain!).
+We're planning to do these one by one using Martin Fowler's [Strangler Fig][strangler-fig] pattern so we can gain the highest confidence that we haven't introduced any regressions (shout out to `@DavidKPiano` for re-surfacing this pattern in my brain [a few months ago][davidkpiano-tweet]!).
 If you're unfamiliar with this pattern, the general gist of it is that you write the new code alongside the old code and slowly switch portions over.
 We can take this even further with a feature-flagged approach that keeps both paths active and allows for validations during tests and at runtime.

 Here's a simplified example of what this might look like for a resource route request in Remix